skienzmatishun/rippreport/content/p/alabama-ag/index.md

 summary: Attorney General Steve Marshall turned a blind eye to blatant political corruption and allowed corrupt officials to walk free.
 Official letters, defense affidavits, and ignored ethics complaints prove his office actively buried evidence of severe misconduct.
-Peer through the quiet government facade to discover how the state's top legal mailbox became a black hole where justice goes to die.
+We peer through the quiet government facade to discover how the state's top legal mailbox became a black hole where justice goes to die.
 categories:
 - ethics